Check out Slated, an on-the-fly translation app

-It seems like hundreds of new smartphone apps pop up every day, but which ones should you bother trying?
-Here, TIME offers a look at five apps for iPhone, iPad and Android that stand out and are worth a shot.
+It seems like hundreds of new iPhone apps pop up every week, but which ones should you bother trying?
+We explored the App Store and found five apps actually worth downloading.

-WishBeen is available free in the Google Play store.
+Code School is available free in the App Store.

-Hooks is available free in the App Store.
+Deadline is available for $2.99 in the App Store.